rndemployee04/run-php-app-with-docker-compose/README.md

 ## **Conclusion**

-With this guide, you can easily run a PHP application using Docker Compose on both **Linux** and **Windows** systems.
+- With this guide, you can easily run a PHP application using Docker Compose on both **Linux** and **Windows** systems.
 By following the steps outlined here, you will have a portable setup for PHP and MySQL, with the ability to configure settings via environment variables for different environments (e.g., development, production).

+- To manage your database you can use MySql CLI or MySql Workbench
 ```

----

-### **Explanation of the Structure:**

-- **Tabs for Linux and Windows**: The guide is split into sections, with specific instructions for **Linux** and **Windows** in the `Run Docker Compose` step.
-- **Environment Variables**: Optional `.env` file usage allows easy configuration for different environments.
-- **Cross-platform Notes**: All commands and steps are clearly indicated for both platforms, ensuring clarity for users on each system.

----